 Hugo Chávez's ideology of Bolivarianism successfully channeled this opportunity into a political project.
-Chávez's Bolivaranism invokes the philosophies of figures from 19th century Venezuela, specifically the "Trinity" of the Liberator, Simón Bolívar, his tutor, the pedagogue Simón Rodríguez, and Ezequiel Zamora, a military leader during the Independence Wars from 1810 - 1823.
-Bolivaranism also incorporates Rousseauian notions of direct democracy, socialism, Christianity, and tercermundismo, or "Third Worldism."
-These ideologies form an effective critique of Puntofijismo.16 This project critically recognized civil society's unifying plea for the overhaul of Puntofijista democracy by linking the Venezuela of 1830 with the Venezuela of 1990 and drawing connections between the periods as an unfinished Manichean struggle for freedom.
+Sanoja provides a useful analysis of such ideology.
+Chávez's Bolivaranism invokes the philosophies of figures from 19th century Venezuela, specifically the "Trinity" of the Liberator, Simón Bolívar, his tutor, the pedagogue Simón Rodríguez and Ezequiel Zamora, a military leader during the Independence Wars (1810-1823).
+It also incorporates Rousseauian notions of direct democracy, socialism, Christianity and tercermundismo ("Third Worldism").These ideologies amount to an effective critique of Puntofijismo.
+This project critically recognized civil society's unifying plea) 24 the overhaul of Puntofijista democracy-by linking the Venezuela of 1830 with the Venezuela of 1990 so as to paint an unfinished Manichean struggle for freedom.
 In short, Chávez's Bolivarian ideology during the 1990s made strategic use of anti-Puntofijista civil society demand.
-Ultimately, Bolivarianism and its repudiation of pacted democracy became institutionalized in December 1998, when Hugo Rafael Chávez Frías of the United Socialist Party of Venezuela (PSUV) became the democratically elected President of Venezuela.
+Ultimately, Bolivarianism-and its repudiation of pacted democracy-became institutionalized in December 1998, when Hugo Rafael Chávez Frías of the United Socialist Party of Venezuela (PSUV) became the democratically elected President of Venezuela.

-Hugo Chávez's fifteen-year administration from 1998 to 2013 was distinguished by a reformist break with previous institutional arrangements, but also maintained a continuity with past governance structures, norms, and practices.
-This seemingly contradictory duality helps situate contemporary Venezuela within its prior development as a pacted democracy and rentier economy, but also accounts for contingencies like Chávez's 1999 constitutional reform and regime hybridity.
-This perspective allows for a more complete understanding of the current humanitarian crisis in Venezuela under President Nicolás Maduro.
+Hugo Chávez's fifteen-year-long administration (1998-2013) was distinguished by a reformist rupture with previous institutional arrangements, but also a continuity with past governance structures, norms, and practices.
+This duality, while seemingly contradictory, helps to situate contemporary Venezuela within its prior development (e.g., pacted democracy and a rentier economy), but also account for contingencies (e.g., Chávez's 1999 constitutional reform and regime hybridity).
+This perspective, as will be shown, allows for a more complete understanding of the current humanitarian crisis in Venezuela under President Nicolás Maduro.

-Chávez's government shared several characteristics with the Punto Fijo system.
-According to Julia Buxton, "While the political crisis has been...portrayed as a new phenomenon that emerged as a result of Chávez's policy programme and style of government...the conflict has deep historical roots and...has been shaped by the legacy of political organisation in the pre-Chávez era."17 One continuity is what Buxton calls the "politics of exclusion."
-Buxton views the policies and social constituency of Chávez and Chavismo as a product of the state apparatus molded by the historically dominant parties, AD and COPEI, including rent distribution, inter-elite compromise, restricted political choice, and oil dependence.
-Puntofijista governance relied on restricted access to the state.
-Venezuela's "Fourth Republic" prevented the poor from organizational representation; for instance, the Confederación de Trabajadores de Venezuela (CTV) concentrated welfare benefits among urban workers affiliated with Democratic Action.18 Buxton asserts that Chávez's "Fifth Republic," while increasing electoral access to the politically disenfranchised such as Afro-Venezuelans, also excluded beneficiaries of the partidocracia such as urban elites.
-Exclusionary politics is just one example of continuity from the pre-Chávez era into the Chávez era.
+Interestingly, Chávez's government shared several characteristics with the Punto Fijo system.
+According to Julia Buxton, "While the political crisis has been...portrayed as a new phenomenon that emerged as a result of Chávez's policy programme and style of government...the conflict has deep historical roots and...has been shaped by the legacy of political organisation in the pre-Chávez era."
+One such legacy or continuity is what Buxton calls the "politics of exclusion."
+She views the policies and social constituency of Chávez and Chavismo as a product of the state apparatus molded by the historically dominant parties (AD and COPEI)-of rent distribution, inter-elite compromise, restricted political choice, and oil dependence.
+Indeed, Puntofijista governance relied on restricted access to the state.
+Venezuela's "Fourth Republic" prevented the poor from organizational representation-the Confederación de Trabajadores de Venezuela (CTV), for instance, concentrated welfare benefits among urban workers affiliated to Democratic Action.
+Buxton asserts that Chávez's "Fifth Republic" while increasing electoral access to the politically disenfranchised such as Afro-Venezuelans, also excluded beneficiaries of the partidocracia such as urban elites.
+Exclusionary politics, of course, is just one continuity from the pre-Chávez era into the Chávez era.